Bangladesh post-resignation violence (2024–2026): Awami League

 Two Jubo League leaders were murdered in Bogra District.
 A Chattra League activist was killed after refusing to pay extortionists on 17 August in Gournadi Upazila.
 Salim Khan, Chairman of Lakshmipur Model Union Parishad, and his son, actor Shanto Khan, were killed by a mob.
 A UP chairman of Anwara Upazila was assaulted and chased from his office on 18 August.
 The Sayeman Beach Resort was vandalized Cox's Bazar District.
 The chairman of Bochaganj Upazila Parishad Afsar Ali went to file a case about his house being vandalized instead he was forced to resign by students and arrested by the police.
-The Faridpur District offices of Awami League and Bangladesh Chhatra League were vandalized.
-Two members of Jubo League were killed in Feni.
+The Faridpur District offices of Awami League and Chhatra League were vandalized.
+Two members of Jubo League were killed in Feni District.
 Jessore District Awami League office was vandalized.
 The Awami League office in Nilphamari town was vandalized.
 Awami League men attacked the office of Alamgir Sarder, President of Nilphamari District unit of Bangladesh Nationalist Party.

-The homes of Shahjahan Khan, former Minister, and AFM Bahauddin Nasim, former member of parliament, were vandalized.
 The home of Mohit Ur Rahman Shanto, member of parliament for Mymensingh-4, was vandalized.
-The residence of Mashrafe Bin Mortaza, former captain of Bangladesh National Cricket Team and member of parliament, was burned down.
 The home of Subash Chandra Bose, President of Narail District Awami League was vandalized.
 The Narail District Awami League office was burned down.
 The residence of Nizam Uddin Khan Nilu, General Secretary of Narail District Awami League, was burned down.
 The homes of Shamim Osman and Salim Osman was attacked and burned down.
-The home of Sadhan Chandra Majumder, Minister of Food, was vandalized and burned down.
-The residence of Nizam Uddin Jalil, member of parliament, was vandalized and burned down.

 Talimul Islam Khan, Ganganandpur union parshad member was burned alive in Jhikargacha Upazila after his house was barricaded and set on fire.
 His wife and three-year-old child were injured in the fire.
 Hiron, chairman of Porahati Union Parishad and his chauffeur, Asad, were beaten to death and their bodies hung from a statue.
 The house of Jewel Hossain, a local leader of the Awami League in Jhenaidah, was burned down killing two people inside.
-In Khulna, the home of Sheikh Helal and Sheikh Salauddin Jewel, both members of parliament and relatives of Prime Minister Sheikh Hasina, were vandalized and burned down.
+In Khulna, the home of Sheikh Helal Uddin and Sheikh Salahuddin Jewel, both members of parliament and relatives of Prime Minister Sheikh Hasina, were vandalized and burned down.
 The Khulna District Awami League office and the office of the Khulna District magistrate was vandalized.
 The residence of Asaduzzaman Noor was vandalized.
 The residence of Rezia Islam, women member of parliament, was burned down along with two of her vehicles.
 The home of Naimuzzaman Bhuiyan, member of parliament, was vandalized.
 The home of Mayor Zakia Khatun of Panchagarh Municipality was burned down along with former chairman Amirul Islam and former councilor Shafiqul Islam.